intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/MLPipeline/MLPipeline.md

 ## DLEstimator ##

-`DLEstimator` extends spark `Estimator` and can be used to fit model from DataFrame/Dataset.
+`DLEstimator` extends `org.apache.spark.ml.Estimator` and supports model training from Apache Spark DataFrame/Dataset.
-Some changes were introduced to better support deep learning applications. `DLEstimator` supports more data types for the label column.
-E.g. in many applications, the label data would be a sequence (text or audio).

-`DLEstimator` supports feature and label data in the format of `Array[Double], Array[Float], org.apache.spark.mllib.linalg.Vector` for Spark 1.5, 1.6 and `org.apache.spark.ml.linalg.Vector` for Spark 2.0+.
+Different from many algorithms in MLlib, `DLEstimator` supports more data types for the label column.
+In many deep learning applications, the label data could be a sequence or other data collection. `DLEstimator` supports feature and label data in the format of `Array[Double], Array[Float], org.apache.spark.mllib.linalg.Vector` for Apache Spark 1.5, 1.6 and `org.apache.spark.ml.linalg.Vector` for Apache Spark 2.0+.
 Also label data can be of Double type.

 To use `DLEstimator` for training, user should specify
 1. the model structure constructed from BigDL layers.
 You can also use some predefined model